Insurer Refuses to Cover Marijuana Candy Murder

 The insurer also says that Nutritional Elements, the store that sold the drug to Kirk, has reached its own settlement with the family, and “United Specialty was likely prejudiced as a result.”

 United Specialty seeks declaratory judgment that it has no duty to defend Gaia’s Garden or indemnify it for any loss.
-It is represented by Reid Neureiter with Wheeler Trigg O’Donnell in Denver, who did not immediately respond to a request for comment.
-Nor did Gaia’s Garden.
+It is represented by Reid Neureiter with Wheeler Trigg O’Donnell.
+Neither this Denver attorney nor Gaia’s Garden has returned a request for comment.

-The L.A.
-Times described the candy as “a Tootsie-Roll like chew,” indicating that Kirk may have eaten the entire thing, intended to be used for multiple doses.
+In their 2016 lawsuit against Gaia’s Garden in Denver County Court, Kirk’s sons note that the label on the candy their father took purported to contain “101 mg.
+THC.”

-A dose of 10 mg of THC is considered enough to get an average person high.
+Though a dose of 10 mg of THC is considered enough to get an average person high, the Denver Post reported that the candy police found at the crime scene, roughly the size of a Tootsie Roll, had been only partially consumed.

+A toxicology test of Kirk’s blood from the night of the shooting also showed he had just 2.3 nanograms of THC per milliliter of blood.
+The state’s legal limit for stoned driving is 5 nanograms of THC per milliliter, according to the Denver Post.

+Kirk’s children are seeking damages for negligence, failure to warn, wrongful death, deceptive trade, strict liability, breach of implied warranty, misrepresentation and consumer law violations.
+They are represented by Gregory Gold, of Greenwood Village.

 The effects of marijuana can be much more powerful when it is eaten rather than smoked.
 New York Times columnist Maureen Dowd, on a visit to Colorado, wrote a much-cited column about the misery induced by eating marijuana candy.